nogibjj/Tao_Li_Final_Project/README.md

 4. `test_first.py` - python script containing tests for `first.py`
 5. `requirements.txt` - contains names of required packages for installation.

-## Instructions
-Use Github codespaces, which will allow for a container to be built with the required packages, as detailed in requirements.txt.
-In the terminal, use `make install` to install the necessary packages from `requirements.txt`.
-Use `make format` to format the code using python black and `make lint` to lint the code.
-Finally, use `make test` to run the test cases from `test_first.py`.
-One can also directly run the two python scripts in this repo using `python first.py` and `python test_first.py`.

 ## Project Requirements

 - Microservice